How to do Plow Pose: Steps, Benefits and Precautions

 • Slowly raise the legs to the vertical position; use the abdominal muscles as much as possible and the arms as little as possible.

-• Raised the legs over the head, the buttocks and hips should also be simultaneously raised.
+• Raise the legs over the head; the buttocks and hips should be simultaneously raised.

-• Slowly lower the feet toward the ground behind the head and if possible touch the toes to the ground behind the head.
+• Slowly lower the feet toward the ground behind the head and, if possible, touch the toes to the floor behind the head.

-• Those who are unable to touch their feet on the ground can allow feet to suspend above the floor.
+• Those who cannot touch their feet on the ground can allow their feet to suspend above the floor.

 • For the entire process, the legs should be straight.